Anders Lönnermark, Chair, RISE Research Institutes of Sweden

 Ove Njå, University of Stavanger, Norway

-Ove Njå is professor of Risk and Emergency Management at the University of Stavanger (UiS) (2000-).
-Njå is a Principle Researcher at International Research Institute of Stavanger (IRIS).
-His professional career includes five years in the civil engineering industry, ten years in the petroleum industry and more than 15 years in research and education.
+Ove Njå is professor of Risk and Emergency Management at the University of Stavanger (UiS) (2000-), working in the Centre of Risk Management and Societal Safety (SEROS).
+His professional career includes five years in the civil engineering industry, ten years in the petroleum industry and 20 years in research and education.
 Njå has participated in and led a large number of research projects, comprising risk analysis, risk acceptance, risk management, emergency preparedness and crisis management in which fire hazards in tunnels have been included.
+He is currently leading a research project on competence increase related to tunnel safety.
 Ove Njå has played a key role in the development of the educational programmes at master and Ph.D level in societal safety at the University of Stavanger.

 Nick Agnew, Stacey Agnew P/L, Australia